codeblix-ltd/InterceptSuite/README.md

 - Allows selective proxying based on application, destination, or other criteria
 - Integrates seamlessly with SOCKS5 proxies like InterceptSuite

+### Linux

+On Linux, you can use tools like:
+- **ProxyCap**: Similar to Proxifier, provides application-level proxying
+- **tsocks/torsocks**: Library-based approach to redirect connections through a proxy
+- **iptables/nftables**: Redirect traffic at the network level to InterceptSuite

+### macOS

+On macOS, you can use:
+- **Proxifier for Mac**: Commercial solution similar to Windows version
+- **Proxychains-ng**: Terminal-based proxying for command-line applications
+- **Network preferences**: Configure system proxy settings (limited to applications that respect these settings)

-This combination creates a powerful setup for intercepting network traffic from applications that don't natively support proxy configuration.
+These configurations create a powerful setup for intercepting network traffic from applications that don't natively support proxy configuration.

 ## Current Limitations